Skip to main content

 When should you see a doctor?

-If you experience prolonged fatigue, frequent infections or poor wound healing, it could be a sign of vitamin C deficiency.
+If you experience prolonged fatigue, frequent infections, or poor wound healing, it may be a sign of vitamin C deficiency.

-At Doctors Denmark, we can help you find the cause.
-We can take blood tests, assess your diet and recommend supplements if necessary.
-You decide when it's convenient for you to come by.
+At Doctors in Denmark, we can help you find the cause.
+We can take blood samples, assess your diet, and recommend supplements if necessary.
+You decide when it suits you to come by.